With very few exceptions, Synthetic Oil can safely be used in ALL new cars (and in most older cars) regardless of make or model

 The viscosity of an oil is temperature dependent

 .
 In other words, a particular grade of oil will have a different viscosity/thickness at different temperatures.

 Therefore, the question as to which oil viscosity grade can

-be used in your car’s engine will depend on a number of different factors such as, for instance, the type of climate you will be driving in.
-If you live in a very hot climate (i.e. Australia, Central America) you could use, although I don't particularly recommend or advise it, an oil of a slightly higher viscosity grade (10W-40 for instance), and if you live in a much colder climate (i.e. Canada, Russia) you could use an oil of a slightly lower viscosity grade (0W-20 for instance).
+be used in your car’s engine will depend on a number of different factors, such as, the type of climate you will be driving in.
+If you live in a very hot climate (i.e. Australia) you could use an oil of a slightly higher viscosity grade (10W-40 for instance), and if you live in a much colder climate (i.e. Canada) you could use an oil of a slightly lower viscosity grade (0W-20 for instance).
 However, the recommended viscosity grades should do just fine in all climates.